 The latest government advice on taking school trips

-- Visits to outside educational sites such as Rivers, Lakes & Woods ✘*
+- Visits to outside educational sites (Rivers, Lakes, Woods, etc.) ✔︎

 - International School Trips ✘

 Day School Trips to Museums, Galleries, Attractions & Theatres